truar/gcp-learning/professional-developer/professional-developer-study-guide.md

 Authenticating a GCP services a available with:
 * An application default credentials.
 If your services need to access another GCP services, then the application will lookup for a  `GOOGLE_APPLICATION_CREDENTIALS` environment variable containing the credentials information.
     * By default, every Google Services have a service account with Editor Role (to be validated if ALL default account are EDITOR).
 But the best practices would be to create a specific service account and restrict access to unnecessary services/resources.
-* Tje OAuth 2.0 protocol, you can authenticate an end user to access your services.
+* The OAuth 2.0 protocol, you can authenticate an end user to access your services.
 This is useful if you need to know the end user accessing the resources
 * An API Key, handy when the resources is protected and you don't need to know the identity of the users/services accessing the resources.

-To authenticate an end user, but more freely, with no restriction to the IAM configuration, you can also use the Cloud Identity Platform services, you can also authenticate end users with a JWT token.
-The request is sent with the Firebase admn SDK to the authentication service, a JWT is sent to the user, which passes it to the resources server.
+To authenticate an end user, but more freely, with no restriction to the IAM configuration, you can also use the Cloud Identity Platform services to authenticate end users with a JWT token.
+The request is sent with the Firebase admin SDK to the authentication service, a JWT is sent to the user, which passes it to the resources server.
 The server asks firebase if the token is valid to grant access to the resources.

 https://cloud.google.com/docs/authentication